Spomky-Labs/otphp/README.md

 This library only contains the logic.
 You must extend all classes to define setters and getters.

-Look at [Extend classes](doc/Extend.md) for more informations and examples.
+Look at [Extend classes](doc/Extend.md) for more information and examples.

 ## How to use ##